Looking for ideas to make colorful cupcakes that are vibrant and cheerful?

 Well, nothing is more bright and vibrant than a palette of cheerful colors.
 Decorating cupcakes with a selection of contrast plain colors can be very attractive, even when there are no other elements of deco present.
 What is important is the choice of colors.

 Here is one such colorful cupcake project I have worked on.

 I made these these colorful cupcakes for a loyal customer of mine.

 She was having an office party and she wanted me to make cupcakes that are colorful and attractive to look at.
 She was working on a rather tight budget and so I suggested these plain colored cupcakes for her.
 I say plain colored cupcakes in a variety of colors because the cupcakes were meant to be plain-colored but in contrasting tones.
 Plain colored cupcakes without the phrase 'in a variety of colors' could well mean plain colored cupcakes in different shades of the same color.

 Well never mind.
 Let’s move on to the cupcakes I made below:

 Let me explain why I used royal icing instead of fondant.
 My customer did not want buttercream.
-Fondant was her choice to be frank.
+Fondant was her choice, to be frank.
 But I suggested royal icing.
-The reason is because since the cupcakes were plainly frosted, a little bit of texture on the icing can add more character to the cupcakes.
+The reason is that since the cupcakes were plainly frosted, a little bit of texture on the icing can add more character to the cupcakes.
 Plus, this was for a casual event, and flat fondant icing would seem a little incomplete without any additional decorations.